-The Kuotes graciously welcomes you to our rendition of the bachelor pad.
+The Kuotes graciously welcomes you to our rendition of the industrial bachelor pad.
 Let’s give you the official tour: Here, next to the entrance, we have a gathering of muddy sneakers and tossed track jackets.
-Over by the sixty-inch television, you’ll find the latest in home decor: a trendy new collection in the world of interior design called “bro-tastic bourgeois,” composed entirely of empty beer cans and half-finished crumpled bags of Cheetos.
+Over by the sixty-inch television, you’ll find the latest in home decor.
+This trendy new collection in the world of interior design is called “bro-tastic bourgeois,” composed entirely of empty beer cans and half-finished crumpled bags of Cheetos.
 And make sure not to miss the… shall we say interesting aroma that surrounds us.
-We believe Givenchy and Clive Christian are competing over this scent formula—a mixture of dirty laundry and microwaved pizza they’re calling Eau de… Oh wait, our bad.
+Givenchy and Clive Christian are certainly competing over this scent formula—a mixture of dirty laundry and microwaved pizza they’re calling Eau de… Oh wait, our bad.
 It’s just Axe body spray.

 Does this seem at all familiar?
-Designing for the boys can be a battle, but it’s not too late to implement bachelor pad ideas that look great and also feel great—fresh, modern, and masculine.
+Designing a bachelor pad can be a battle.
+Though, it’s not too late to implement industrial bachelor pad ideas that look great and also feel great—fresh, modern, and masculine.
 Whether you’re a design-savvy guy looking for inspiration or you know a bro in need of a severe home makeover, read below on how to get the industrial bachelor loft look that you’ll love.

 Here at the Kuotes, we’re big fans of the industrial loft look.
-Characterized by wide open spaces and industrial, factory-like finishes, the loft look was born out of buildings that had lived a previous life before they became homes.
-Let’s break down what we see in the photo featured above (we’re DROOLING over it): The big open space creates a bachelor pad you can breathe in.
+Characterized by wide open spaces and industrial, factory-like finishes, the loft look was born out of buildings that lived a previous life.
+Let’s break down what we see in the photo featured above (we’re DROOLING over it)!
+The big open space creates a bachelor pad you can breathe in.
 With too much furniture and decor (say adios to your rubber stamp La-Z-Boy and old high school trophies), the bachelor pad often suffers from clutter.
-Start simple and lay out your space with strong statement pieces like that beautiful leather armchair, great area rug, or hanging wall clock:
+Start simple and lay out your space with strong statement pieces like that beautiful leather armchair, great area rug, or hanging wall clock.

-The industrial look is all about materials and texture.
+The industrial bachelor pad is all about materials and texture.
 Distressed leather, iron, steel, and reclaimed wood all create an atmosphere that captures both the modern and the masculine.
 For texture, add in something unexpected for an intricate layered look—like a kilim pillow on leather or an industrial iron cabinet with a leather tray on top.
 Start with some industrial wallpaper and add a rustic mirror or fierce wall hanging.
 The key is finding the balance between simple and boring by adding subtle details that tell your life adventures.
 Choose pieces that are sophisticated but also cater to your unique personality.
-See below for a fantastic example of how to texture a room with interesting pieces without making your look too busy or overwhelming:

-Let’s talk about lighting.
-For the industrial bachelor loft, we’re loving large windows.
+For the industrial bachelor pad, we’re loving large windows.
 Natural lighting, if you have it, is the best way to go.
-Just look at that gorgeous windowed ceiling in the photo featured above.
+Just look at that gorgeous windowed ceiling in the photo featured above!
 Accentuate high ceilings by using hanging light fixtures or track lighting to keep a space big and bright.
-Make sure the light fixtures look like they could’ve been borrowed from the factory down the street.
+You want the light fixtures to look like they could’ve been borrowed from the factory down the street.
 Some lighting no-nos we see in too many bachelor pads?
-Avoid florescent lighting (no need for your entertaining space to look like a frat basement), and choose individual task lamps for areas that need it (like your desk or reading nook) instead of those tall five-head multidirectional floor lamps that look the hydra from Hercules:
+Avoid florescent lighting (no need for your entertaining space to look like a frat basement), and choose individual task lamps for areas that need it (like your desk or reading nook) instead of those tall five-head multidirectional floor lamps that look the hydra from Hercules.

 Still feeling a little lost?
 Let’s review.
 Any good industrial space needs the following: light, wood, brick, leather, and metal.
 Put those elements together, and the rest is simple.
-But just in case you’re looking for a bit more guidance, check out the chart below made straight from us at Kathy Kuo Home.
-We’ve mapped out the starting elements for an industrial bachelor loft that’s seriously worth its salt.
+But just in case you’re looking for a bit more guidance, check out our Design Services at Kathy Kuo Home.